hoffmanc/resque-wiki/FAQ.md

 ```

-If you want to keep entire team free from knowledge about transaction isolation level and this problem, you should monkey patch `Resque.enqueue` to be performed always after transaction completes.
+If you want to keep the team free from worrying about transaction isolation levels,
+then you should monkey patch `Resque.enqueue` to be performed only after the transaction completes.

 ``` ruby
 require 'ar_after_transaction'